iaceene/Born2be_Root/README.md

 ### What is "cron"?

 A **cron job** is a scheduled task on Unix-like systems used to automate repetitive tasks.
-It allows you to run commands or scripts at specific intervals.
+It allows you to run commands or scripts at specific intervals.<br>
-**the diffrence between cron and cronjob?** cron: The daemon (service) that runs in the background and executes scheduled tasks.
+**the diffrence between cron and cronjob?** cron: The daemon (service) that runs in the background and executes scheduled tasks.<br>
 crontab: The file or command used to define, manage, or edit those scheduled tasks.

 - setup cron to run every minute